-Pro tip: It must be mentioned that although NAP doesn’t officially include your website’s URL, you absolutely must make sure it’s also listed accurately and identically wherever it appears.
-So, don’t just focus solely on NAP, but on NAPU.
+Pro tip: Although NAP doesn’t officially include your website’s URL, you absolutely must make sure it’s also listed accurately and identically wherever it appears.

-Let me show you several examples of correct and close-but-no-cigar NAP listings to illustrate my point:
+Let’s compare several examples of correct versus close-but-no-cigar NAP listings to illustrate this point:

-Now imagine that all of these NAP variations are circulating the web.
+Imagine that all of these NAP variations are circulating on the web.
 Which one is correct?
 If people have a hard time understanding which one is the right one, think about what search engines will think.